bhisaac/5eFP/5eFP-SRD.md

 - **FAST TRAVEL.** How fast travel is achieved.
 - **RECALL.** Details on how PCs Recall, including any related special equipment or game features.
 - **SETTING HANDBOOK REQUIREMENT.** PCs must complete this special task each game session, which might involve but isn't limited to placing and using an item, locating and gathering an item, finding and rescuing bystanders, gathering intelligence, or gathering a resource.
 For example, PCs must find and gather a starflower in the _Enchanted Forest_ setting.

-### LEVEL

-LEVEL is a placeholder number that starts at 1 and increases over time to 7 as game objectives are completed.

 ### Setting Up the Game (floating section)